jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * The high level microcode steps would be as follows

         * Output the operand (memory address) from the instruction register and put it into the address register
-        * Output the value from RAM and put it into the A register
+        * Output the value from RAM and put it into register A

 * ``0010`` --- ``LDAD``